How to be an entrepreneur

 3. Learn as you go

 Entrepreneurship is a process of learning.
 You will get things wrong.
-What matters is how quickly you learn and adapt.
+What separates founders who make progress from those who stall is how quickly they notice what’s not working and adjust.

 Here’s how to stay in learning mode:

-- Stay flexible.
-Be willing to pivot—to shift your solution, your market, or even your entire idea if necessary.
+• Stay flexible.
+Be willing to pivot – to shift your solution, your market, or even your entire idea if necessary.
+If the same issue keeps showing up, don’t argue with it.
+Change direction early while it’s cheap and manageable.

-The goal isn’t to get it right the first time.
+You don't need to get it right the first time, that's not the goal.
 The goal is to get to the right answer as quickly as possible.

 4. Walk boldly into your fear

-Let’s get real about entrepreneurship.
-Too many people think of it as reckless gambling or fearless leaps into the unknown.
+Too many people think of entrepreneurship as reckless gambling or fearless leaps into the unknown.
 It’s not.
 It’s managing risk intelligently and staying resilient when the going gets tough.

 5. Build a team to 10x your effort

-Entrepreneurship isn’t a solo sport.
-The myth of the lone genius founder, building an empire on their own, is just that—a myth.
+The myth of the lone genius founder, building an empire on their own, is just that, a myth.

 Yes, you might start alone, but to bring your vision to life and scale it into something meaningful, you’ll eventually need a team.
 People who believe in your vision and bring it to life with you.